simon-k/NancyByExample/README.md

 ## Why I Like Nancy
 - Easy to use (just start the host and add a module with routes)
 - Easy to understand the routes.
-No magic compared to Web API
+No magic compared to Web API or WCF
 - Microservice ready: Lightweight, self-contained and easy to deplay as a service
 - Testable
 - IOC support (Autofac among others)